 Andersen South would be developed as a non-firing training range complex under Alternative 1.
 The majority of the site is vacant (i.e., no modern manmade structures).
 The abandoned buildings and vacant (i.e., no modern manmade structures) lands are presently used for non-firing training.
 A perimeter fence would restrict access to the site.
+Based on public comments received on the Draft EIS, there are walking/ jogging trails through the parcel.
+Access would be prohibited under the proposed action resulting in a less than significant impact because there are other opportunities for hiking and walking in the area and the intended use for the parcel is not recreation.
 Any agricultural leases that remain at the time of construction would be terminated by the Air Force.
-This would not be a significant impact because there are other lands available for agriculture.
+This would not be a significant impact because agriculture is not the intended use for military lands and there are other lands available for agriculture.

-The proposed land use at Andersen South is consistent with the existing use and no adverse impact is anticipated.
+As described in Chapter 6, and shown on Figure 6.2-4 there are noise and complaint risk contours generated by the proposed breacher house and grenade range.
+Two options for locations are proposed.
+Option 1 is co-located with Training Range Complex Alternative A and Option 2 is co-located with Training Range Complex Alternative B. Noise contours generated by both options are incompatible with adjacent residential land uses.
+The impact is significant and no mitigation is proposed.
+The other proposed land use at Andersen South is consistent with the intended military use and no adverse impact is anticipated.
 An unimproved helicopter landing area would be sited in the area to minimize impact to other training uses.
 A perimeter fence would be constructed around Andersen South with a main gate and three range gates for access.
 There would be an increase in land use intensity under all action alternatives.
-The impacts of the change in land use intensity are addressed under other resource chapters of this EIS/OEIS.

 The North and Central Guam Land Use Plan (Bureau of Statistics and Plans 2009) designated the adjacent land uses as residential with some exceptions.
-Along the northern boundary are two discrete land areas designated: Village Center, and Industrial.
+Along the northern boundary are two discrete land areas designated: Village Center and Industrial.
 On the western boundary is an area of Commercial use.
-The proposed development of a non-firing training area is consistent with proposed residential land use on adjacent property.
+The proposed development of a non-firing training area is compatible with proposed residential land use on adjacent property.
 Andersen South would largely remain open space, with new roadways and minor support facilities, except for the redeveloped MOUT training compound, which would be a cluster of low-rise buildings in the southern area of the site.
-The development would not impact water productions wells and transmission system onsite.
-The public high school would be sited to be compatible with the proposed training at the site.
+The development would not impact water production wells and transmission system onsite.
+The public high school, if it remains within Andersen South, would be sited to be compatible with the proposed training at the site.

-Under Alternative 1, no significant impacts to land/submerged land ownership or use are anticipated at Andersen South.
+Under Alternative 1, less than significant impacts to land/submerged land ownership or use are anticipated at Andersen South.

 The Navy and Air Force Barrigada parcels are contiguous federal lands.
 No change in land ownership is proposed and no new access restrictions would be generated.
-There are no farmlands onsite; therefore, FPPA is not relevant.
 The parcels are both landlocked; therefore, there are no associated submerged lands.